brootware/kali-ctf/README.md

 Kali-CTF automates downloading and installation of additional tools, frameworks and packages in a Kali virtual machine.
 The tool installs defensive/forensics (Blue team) tools in addition to Offensive (Red team) tools for Capture The Flag (CTF) competitions.

+> Only supported for Mac and Linux users currently.

 ## What's included

 Blue team tools